edenreich/PHP-Upload-Class/README.md

 composer require reich/upload
 ```

-or

-You can also download src/Upload.php and simply use it.

 ## As a Package for Laravel
 This class is fully integrated into laravel framework using Laravel Auto-Discovery.
 If you don't use v5.5+ you may import the necessary files path in your /config/app.php file manually: